pghalliday/currency-market/README.md

 ## Roadmap

-- Export and import the market state to and from JSON
-- List orders by account
-- List orders by book (in order)
 - Instant orders
   - Market orders
     - zero priced offers that are rejected if they cannot be completely filled by the market